-Sciatica refers to pain felt along the path of the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
+Sciatica (mate haiataka) refers to pain felt along the path of the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
 Usually, sciatica affects only one side of your body.

 Key points about sciatica